javiertuya/selema/README.md

   - Visual differences when comparing large strings (Visual Assert)
   - Flaky test handling (Retry failed tests) on all supported frameworks

-## Breaking change v3.0.0
+## Breaking changes

+- Java only: As of V3.1.0 Java 11 as minimum version supported (this is the requirement of the upcoming Selenium V5)
-As of v3.0.0 the class `SeleniumManager` is renamed to `SeleManager` to avoid naming conflics with Selenium >=v4.6
+- As of v3.0.0 the class `SeleniumManager` is renamed to `SeleManager` to avoid naming conflics with Selenium >=v4.6

 # Getting started